mtiller/ModelicaBook/text/source/behavior/discrete/when.rst

 specification, states that there must be exactly one equation used to determine the value of each variable.
-As we saw in the sections on :ref:`speed-measurement` and :ref:`hysteresis`, it is sometimes necessary (or least clearer) to express behavior in terms of multiple assignments.
+As we saw in the sections on :ref:`speed-measurement` and :ref:`hysteresis`, it is sometimes necessary (or at least clearer) to express behavior in terms of multiple assignments.
 In those cases, if all the assignments are included within a single ``algorithm`` section, they are effectively combined into a single equation.
 However, doing so will limit the compiler's